abhriyaroy/WallR2.0/README.md

    The Firebase Realtime Database is used to cache images from `Unsplash` as the number of `API requests` available in the `Unsplash        API` is limited.
 Thus the app fetches all the wallpaper data required for shocasing the default wallpapers from `Firebase` itself.
 The basic structure of the firebase database for this project looks like :-
    <p align="center"> <img src="https://i.imgur.com/WThrSrw.png" widht=700 height=550></a>

-   The response model to which the `JSON` response from the `Firebase Realtime Database` looks like :-
+   The data model to which the `JSON` response from the `Firebase Realtime Database` is mapped, looks like :-

    <p align="center"><img src="https://i.imgur.com/7yldJuy.png"></p>